 - Many advertisers opt to turn off advertising on sponsored content to maximise viewership and avoid competitive ads from appearing.
 Keep in mind, creators rely on advertising revenue and may ask that compensation be baked into their fees.

-- Be transparent—FTC requires creators to disclose when content is sponsored.
+- Be transparent by disclosing when content is sponsored.

 - Consider supplementing organic distribution with paid.

 - Pricing varies based on the specifics of a given project.
 Keep in mind that creator partnerships often include production and distribution and are structured on a cost-per-view basis.

 - Identify a main point of contact who will lead to lead the partnership.

 - New trends are constantly emerging on YouTube.
 Staying on top of them is a great way to make your brand more relevant and relatable.